Jumper Cables Smoking, Melting, Or Hot? Here’s Why

 Connecting The Terminals The Wrong Way Around

-It’s essential to connect the jumper cables to the correct terminals.
+It’s crucial to connect the jumper cables to the correct terminals.

 Red cables always connect the two positive terminals.
 These are almost always colored crimson, too, with a “+” sign on or near them.